 Currency Impact.
-See "Part I. Item 3.
+Refer to "Part I, Item 3.
 Quantitative and Qualitative Disclosures about Market Risk" included in this Quarterly Report on Form 10-Q for additional information regarding the impact of foreign currency exchange rates.

 Other Items.
-See "Part I. Item 1.
+Refer to "Part I, Item 1.
 Business - Patents and Licenses" and "Part II.
 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our 2020 Annual Report for additional information regarding distributor purchasing and inventories, economic conditions, and patent expiration.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our 2021 Annual Report for additional information regarding distributor purchasing and inventories, economic conditions, and patent expiration.